lazerwalker/twine-app-builder/README.md

 - GitHub Actions is a free service integrated with GitHub that can run little bits of code on cloud servers whenever you do things like push new code to GitHub.
 - Electron is an open-source tool that lets you build desktop apps using browser technologies like HTML, JavaScript, and CSS
+- GitHub Pages is a free static site hosting service.
+It's used if you opt to publish a web version of your game through Twine App Builder

 I maintain a GitHub repo that contains a minimal scaffolding project built on Electron.
 When new code is pushed in your repo, a GitHub Action runs that grabs your HTML files, injects them into that scaffolding project, and builds the project for you using Electron tools.